 - 9.1.1 The GHG assessment has been considered in the context of Ireland's national GHG emissions, thereby demonstrating the cumulative effect at a country level.
 Due to the global nature of GHG emissions it is not appropriate to limit a cumulative impact assessment to local developments.
 However, a cumulative impact assessment has been carried out for the combined impacts at Tynagh Power Station. - 9.1.2 The Site is located adjacent to the existing CCGT Power Station Site, which comprises a 400MW Combined Cycle Gas Turbine (CCGT) peaking plant.
-In 2020, the existing CCGT power station exported 1,697GWh, and released 675,450 tonnes of carbon dioxide. - 9.1.3 In addition, the Tynagh power Station site will include the Submitted Development planning application Ref.
-21/2192 estimated annual emissions of 237,146 tCO2e. - 9.1.4 Annual emissions for the Proposed Development covered in this Chapter are expected to be approximately 366,717 tCO2e (Table 7.1). - 9.1.5 As stated in Section 0, all emissions could be considered significant (IEMA, 2022).
-Emissions from the operation of the Proposed Development are presented in the context of the carbon budgets, 2026-2035 in Table 9.1. - 9.1.6 The cumulative GHG assessment accounts for less than 5% of Ireland's carbon budgets, and therefore below IEMA's (2022) significance threshold.
+In 2020, the existing CCGT power station exported 1,697GWh, and released 675,450 tonnes of carbon dioxide. - 9.1.3 In addition, the Tynagh power Station site will include, for assessment purposes, the Approved Development planning application Ref.
+21/2192 (which is unable to be developed by the Applicant but is included to ensure a robust assessment as it has a valid planning consent) estimated annual emissions of 237,146 tCO2e. - 9.1.4 Annual emissions for the Proposed Development covered in this Chapter are expected to be approximately 368,158 tCO2e (Table 7.1). - 9.1.5 As stated, all emissions could be considered significant (IEMA, 2022).
+Emissions from the operation of the Proposed Development are presented in the context of the carbon budgets, 2026-2035 in Table 9.1 and the sectoral ceiling for the electricity sector. - 9.1.6 The cumulative GHG assessment accounts for less than 5% of Ireland's carbon budgets.